Robust Independent Validation of Experiment and Theory: Rivet version 3: Acknowledgements

 \paragraph{Funding information} This work was supported in part by the European Union as part of the Marie Sklodowska-Curie Innovative Training Network MCnetITN3 (grant agreement no. 722104).
 AB thanks The Royal Society for University Research Fellowship grant UF160548.
 AB and CP thank the University of Glasgow for postdoctoral funding through the Leadership Fellow scheme.
 LL was supported in part by Swedish Research Council, contract number 2016-03291.
 FS was supported by the German Research Foundation under grant No.\ SI 2009/1-1.
+Many thanks to Xavier Janssen, Markus Seidel, Alex Grecu, and Antonin Maire for (in addition to members of the author list) acting as LHC experiment contacts.

 \begin{appendix}